pc2/HPCC_FPGA/docs/source/LINPACK/implementation/index.rst

   Visualization of the operations performed on different blocks of the matrix in a single iteration.
 The grey blocks will not be updated in the iteration.

-The decribed operations are implemented in four separate kernels.
+The decribed operations are implemented in four separate kernel types with additional kernels for the network communication.
-To make the best use of the hardware, all four kernels are executed simultaneoulsy and data is streamed through the kernels using a row-wise exchange-and-update-approach.
+To make the best use of the hardware, three of the kernels kernels are executed simultaneoulsy and data is streamed through the kernels using a row-wise exchange-and-update-approach.
-Data is forwarded using channels and the required routing of data is handeld by a fifth kernel.
+Data is forwarded using channels and the required routing of data is handled by the network kernels.
 Every calculation kernel will load a single block of the matrix into a local memory buffer and perform the update.
 The size of the block that will be loaded to local memory can be speicified with the ``LOCAL_MEM_BLOCK_LOG`` parameter, which is the logarithm of base two of the width of the block in number of values.
 It will affect the local memory usage of the design and also the performance because larger buffer sizes will increase the utilization of the calculation pipeline.